XingxinHE/Hex/pages/Operator overloading.md

 # 📝Definition
 The name is the essence of this topic.
-- In C++, there are 2 ways of operator overloading.
+- In #cpp , there are 2 ways of operator overloading.
     - <u>Method-based style</u>
     - <u>Free function style</u>

-- In JavaScript,
+- In #JavaScript ,
-    - It doesn't support Operator overloading.
+    - It doesn't support operator overloading.
+# 🧠Intuition
+Operator overloading is to mimic arithmetic operation between instances.
+For example, if an object representing complex number, how to use `+` operator add the data members behind objects.

 # 🕳Pitfalls
 Be aware of the pitfalls when using this stuffs... (especially considering edge cases)
 - 📌Overload operator ONLY when you have to